Cohomology of locally-closed semi-algebraic subsets: From torsion to -adic coefficients

 \end{prop}

 \begin{proof} Since $R$ is locally closed, $R = U \cap F$ where $U$ is an open subset of $X$, and $F$ a closed subset, so $R$ is closed in $U$, and since the inclusion $(U,R) \to (X,R)$ is a quasi-immersion, replacing $X$ by $U$, we can assume that $R$ is closed in $X$.
-Let's set $U:= X \setminus R$ the complementary open subset. \\ In a first step, let's assume that $T=Y$, that is to say that $(Y,T) = Y$.
-Remark that $(X,U)$ and $U$ are isomorphic as $k$-germs.
-We then consider the following three cartesian diagrams :
+Let us set $U:= X \setminus R$ the complementary open subset.
+In a first step, let us assume that $T=Y$, that is to say that $(Y,T) =(Y,Y) \simeq Y$.
+Remark that $(X,U)$ and $U$ are isomorphic as $k$-$\mathscr{G}$erms.
+We then consider the following three cartesian diagrams:

 We then obtain a commutative diagram of distinguished triangles: